scala/scala3/docs/docs/internals/syntax.md

 ### Soft keywords

 ```
-as        derives   extension inline    on        opaque    open      using
+as        derives   extension inline    on        opaque    open      transparent
+using
 *         +         -
 ```